-Two review authors (of BB, NH, NM) will independently assess risk of bias for each study using the criteria outlined in the Cochrane Handbook for Systematic Reviews of Interventions Section (Higgins 2017), and guidance from the EPOC group (EPOC 2017b).
-Any disagreement will be resolved by discussion or by liaising with a third review author (DGB or SS).
-We will assess the risk of bias according to the following domains:
+Two review authors (of BB, NH, NM) will independently assess risk of bias for each study using the criteria outlined in the Cochrane Handbook for Systematic Reviews of Interventions (Higgins 2017), plus the guidance from the EPOC group (EPOC 2017b).
+We will resolve any disagreement by discussion or by involving a third review author (DGB or SS).
+We will assess the risk of bias according to the following domains.